capsulajs/capsulahub/packages/widget-modal/README.md

 # Widget Modal

-Widget item extension, that provides a web-component with the modal, that can include any given content.
+Widget item extension, that provides a webComponent with the modal, that can include any given content.

 ### TODO